How Long to Let Paint Dry Between Coats: Expert Tips for Flawless Results

 Explaining Drying Time

-• Latex Paint: Dries to the touch within 1-2 hours.
+• Latex Paint: Dries to the touch in about 1-2 hours.

-• Oil-Based Paint: It takes about 6-8 hours to dry to the touch.
+• Oil-Based Paint: Takes approximately 6-8 hours to dry to the touch.

 • Drying Time Defined: The period when the paint surface is no longer wet or tacky.